mariocervera/WebExecutionSITAC/README.md

 compositions without needing any technical knowledge about BPMN 2.0 or Activiti.
 These process models can be executed as is by the web application.

-A video demo of the tool can be found in:
+A video demo of the mobile application can be found in:

 https://www.dropbox.com/s/eoq7soiaeef8go0/EUCalipTool.mp4?dl=0

-The tool is available at:
+The mobile application is available at:

 http://personales.upv.es/pedvalar/serviceComposer